abusix/abusix-rsync-helper/README.md

 ## Abusix rsync Helper ##
-A shell script that downloads the latest Abusix Mail Intelligence zone files checks them against md5 sums and puts them into the right folder.
+A shell script that downloads the latest Abusix Mail Intelligence zone files checks them against md5 sums and puts them into the right folder.<br/>
 This script requires a valid username and password to access the zone files.
 If you do not have a username or password yet, please reach out to sales@abusix.com or use our free online query service available at https://abusix.ai.
 ## Usage ##
 Place the script somewhere on your server.